FredKSchott/snowpack/www/guides/react.md

 Image: the React logo (a blue atom) is now at the top of the page

 The project already has index.css for global styles.
 For CSS that's only for a specific component, a common design pattern is to add it in a CSS file with the same base name as the component.
-So the file for `App.jsx` would be `App.css` with this pattern.
+The style file for `App.jsx` would be `App.css` with this pattern.

 > 💡 Tip: Snowpack has built-in support for [CSS Modules](https://www.snowpack.dev/#import-css-modules) and if you'd like to use SASS there is an official [SASS Plugin](https://www.snowpack.dev/#sass).